danielneis/lamp-blueprint/README.md

-# lamp-blueprint
+# Subutai Moodle Blueprint

-This is a simple blueprint setting up a LAMP instance - Linux + Apache + MariaDB + PHP.
+This is a simple blueprint setting up a Moodle site on top of a LAMP instance - Linux + Apache + MariaDB + PHP.

 By default the instance has following software:
   - Debian Stretch
   - Apache 2.4
   - MariaDB 10.1
   - PHP-fpm 7.0
+  - Moodle

  Defaut Apache MPM:
   - mpm_event